Accenture/reactive-interaction-gateway/docs/tutorial.md

 sidebar_label: Tutorial
 ---

+This tutorial should show a basic usecase for RIG.
+A frontend (e.g. the mobile app for a chatroom service) will connect to RIG and subscribe to a certain eventtype (e.g. Messages from a chatroom channel).
+The backend (e.g. chatroom server) will publish the message to RIG and the RIG will do the rest.

-In this tutorial we use [HTTPie](https://httpie.org/) for HTTP requests, but of course you can also use curl or any other HTTP client.
+We'll fake frontend/backend using [HTTPie](https://httpie.org/) for HTTP requests, but of course you can also use curl or any other HTTP client.
 Please note that HTTPie sets the content type to `application/json` automatically, whereas for curl you need to use `-H "Content-Type: application/json"` for all but `GET` requests.

 ## 1. Start RIG